odin-lang/odin-lang.org/content/showcase/cat_and_onion.md

 ## Development Videos

-On the [Zylinski Games YouTube channel](https://www.youtube.com/@karl_zylinski) you'll find many videos on gamedev with Odin as well as many past live streams.
-There are both videos specific to the game and also some more general Odin videos.
+On the [Zylinski Games YouTube channel](https://www.youtube.com/@karl_zylinski) you'll find many videos with details on how the game was made.
+There are also many past live streams.
+Some videos are specific to the game while others are more general Odin videos.

 ## Want to play?

 You can buy the game on itch.io: [https://zylinski.itch.io/cat-and-onion](https://zylinski.itch.io/cat-and-onion).

-When you do so you also get a drop of the full Odin source code and all source assets, so you can see how it was made.
-Source code features that might be interesting is things such as hot reloading of gameplay code and homemade editor tools using a homemade IMGUI.
+When you buy it on itch you also get a drop of the full Odin source code and all source assets, so you can see how it was made.
+Source code features that might be interesting are things such as hot reloading of gameplay code and homemade editor tools using a homemade IMGUI.

 The game is also coming out on Steam in Q1 2024: [https://store.steampowered.com/app/2781210/CAT__ONION/](https://store.steampowered.com/app/2781210/CAT__ONION/)